wethod/learning-center-source/content/friday/index.md

 At the end of each week, type in here the actual hours you have spent working on the projects you are involved in.
 It's all really easy, fast and simple.

+You can also insert some notes about the work you've done in each project.

 Each project can be pinned to find it faster later.

 {{< img-center src="/uploads/2021/04/26/timesheet-weekly.png" >}}